dwyl/quotes/README.md

 but we wanted something
 that had _zero_ latency
 and could (_optionally_) work _offline_
-so we _had_ to collate a database.
+so we collated a database from various sources.

 The
 [**`quotes.json`**](https://github.com/nelsonic/quotes/blob/master/quotes.json)